colemanrgb/Matrix/README.md

   This controls whether to use double height characters or not.
 Set to 0 for single height characters, or any non-zero value for double height.
   For modes with 115 text rows or more suggest using 1 otherwise 0.

+# History

+1.00 : Initial release

+1.01 : Minor fix to !Run file for ensuring ZapRedraw is loaded

+1.02 : Minor fix to require ZapRedraw 0.50 although 0.49 also seems okay